alsarmie/DD2414-Documentation/docs/assembly/peripherals.md

  3. Set the NUC top mount (with boost converter attached) on top of the NUC, lining up the open side of the mount on the top and bottom components.
- 4. One corner at a time, push a nut into the nut slot in the underside of the NUC mount bottom and drop a _____ screw into the corresponding hole in the NUC mount top.
+ 4. One corner at a time, push a nut into the nut slot in the underside of the NUC mount bottom and drop a M3 x 32mm screw into the corresponding hole in the NUC mount top.
     Tighten the screw until it grips the nut so it won't come loose, but do not crank it tight yet.
  5. Once all four corners are secured, gently tighten them a little at a time.
     Do not over tighten, as you could crack the 3D printed NUC mount.